-If you are an addict, you may be offered DBT as part of your rehab treatment programme.
+If you are an addict, you may be offered DBT as part of your private rehab treatment programme.
 Not all addicts are offered this type of therapy.
 However, many are.
 It will depend on your circumstances and the type and severity of your addiction.

 How does DBT work?

 DBT works by focusing on four different ways to enhance new life skills.